 As the new commissioner for local primary care, we will be able to work more closely with our 23 member practices on planning the services provided to local people.
 We are working with them and their GP federation – Salus Medical Services Ltd – to better analyse the population, to identify trends and particular areas of need, allowing us to target resources where they can have the greatest impact.

-The next meeting of the Delegated Primary Care Commissioning Committee will be between 9.45am and 11.45am on Wednesday, March 1st, at the offices of the CCG, at:
+The next meeting of the Delegated Primary Care Commissioning Committee will be between 10am and 11.30am on Wednesday, May 10 in Room PCT06 at:

 Aldershot Centre for Health